What is dry skin?

-- Humidifier in winter and air conditioner in summer
+- A humidifier in winter and air conditioner in summer.

-- Compare having a short shower with a prolonged soak in a bath.
+- Compare having a short shower with a prolonged soak in a hot bath.

 - Replace standard soap with a substitute such as a synthetic detergent cleanser, water-miscible emollient, bath oil, anti-pruritic tar oil, colloidal oatmeal etc.